-(1) Except as provided in subparagraph (B) national funds for any project under this section may not exceed 50 percent of the total cost of such project.
-For purposes of this subparagraph, the project proponent's share of the project costs may be provided by in-kind contributions and other noncash support.

-(2) Waiver - The Environment Management Bureau may waive all or part of the matching requirement under subparagraph (A) if the Administrator determines that no reasonable means are available through which applicants can meet the matching requirement and the probable benefit of such project outweighs the public interest in such matching requirement.

-(B) Eligibility. - Any natural resource management authority of a local government unit or other government authority whose activities directly or indirectly affect research or regulation of marine debris, and any educational or nongovernmental institutions with demonstrated expertise in a field related to marine debris, are eligible to submit to the EMB a marine debris proposal under the grant program.

-1 (C) Grant Criteria and Guidelines. - Within 180 days after the date of enactment 2 of this Act, the EMB shall promulgate necessary guidelines for implementation of the 3 grant program, including development of criteria and priorities for grants.
-Such priorities 4 may include proposals that would reduce new sources of marine debris and provide 5 additional benefits to the public, such as recycling of marine debris or use of 6 biodegradable materials.
-In developing those guidelines, the EMB shall consult with -
+- (A) Except as provided in subparagraph (B), national funds for any project under this section may not exceed 50 percent of the total cost of such project.
+For purposes of this subparagraph, the project proponent's share of the project costs may be provided by in-kind contributions and other noncash support. - (B) Waiver- The Environment Management Bureau may waive all or part of the matching requirement under subparagraph (A) if the Administrator determines that no reasonable means are available through which applicants can meet the matching requirement and the probable benefit of such project outweighs the public interest in such matching requirement. - (2) Eligibility Any natural resource management authority of a local government unit or other government authority whose activities directly or indirectly affect research or regulation of marine debris, and any educational or nongovernmental institutions with demonstrated expertise in a field related to marine debris, are eligible to submit to the EMB a marine debris proposal under the grant program. - (3) Grant Criteria and Guidelines Within 180 days after the date of enactment of this Act, the EMB shall promulgate necessary guidelines for implementation of the grant program, including development of criteria and priorities for grants.
+Such priorities may include proposals that would reduce new sources of marine debris and provide additional benefits to the public, such as recycling of marine debris or use of biodegradable materials.
+In developing those guidelines, the EMB shall consult with--

-- 7 (1) national, regional, and local governmental entities with marine debris

-8 experience;

-- 9

-- (2) marine-dependent industries; and

-10 (3) non-governmental organizations involved in marine debris research, 11 prevention, or removal activities.

-12 (D) Project Review and Approval. - The EMB shall review each marine debris 13 project proposal to determine if it meets the grant criteria and supports the goals of the 14 Act.
-Not later than 120 days after receiving a project proposal under this section, the 15 EMB shall -

-(1) Provide for external merit-based peer review of the proposal;

-- 17 (2) After considering any written comments and recommendations based 18 on the review, approve or disapprove the proposal; and - (3) Provide written notification of that approval or disapproval to the person who submitted the proposal.

-(E) Project Reporting. - Each grantee under this section shall provide periodic reports as required by the Administrator.
+- (A) national, regional, and local governmental entities with marine debris experience; - (D) marine-dependent industries; and - (E) non-governmental organizations involved in marine debris research, prevention, or removal activities. - (4) Project Review and Approval- The EMB shall review each marine debris project proposal to determine if it meets the grant criteria and supports the goals of the Act.
+Not later than 120 days after receiving a project proposal under this section, the EMB shall-- - (A) Provide for external merit-based peer review of the proposal; - (B) After considering any written comments and recommendations based on the review, approve or disapprove the proposal; and - (C) Provide written notification of that approval or disapproval to the person who submitted the proposal. - (5) Project Reporting Each grantee under this section shall provide periodic reports as required by the Administrator.
 Each report shall include all information required by the Administrator for evaluating the progress and success in meeting its stated goals, and impact on the marine debris problem.

 SECTION 5.
-Appropriations. - The amount necessary to carry out the provisions of this Act are hereby authorized to be appropriated from the National Treasury.
+Appropriations. - To carry out the provisions of this Act, an amount of Fifty million pesos (P50,000,000.00) is hereby authorized to be appropriated from the National Treasury.
+Thereafter, the amount necessary for the continuous operation of the program shall be included in the annual appropriations of the Environment Management Bureau.

-3 SECTION 6.
-Separability Clause. - If any provision of this Act is held invalid or 4 unconstitutional, the same shall not affect the validity and effectivity of the other 5 provisions hereof.
+SECTION 6.
+Separability Clause. - If any provision, or part hereof is held invalid or unconstitutional, the remainder of the law or the provision not otherwise affected shall remain valid and subsisting.

-6 SECTION 7.
-Repealing Clause. - All laws, decrees, orders, and issuances, or 7 portions thereof, which are inconsistent with the provisions of this Act, are hereby 8 repealed, amended or modified accordingly.
+SECTION 7.
+Repealing Clause. - Any law, presidential decree or issuance, executive order, letter of instruction, administrative order, rule or regulation contrary to or inconsistent with the provisions of this Act is hereby repealed, modified or amended accordingly.

-9 SECTION 8.
-Effectivity Clause. - This Act shall take effect fifteen (15) days after 10 its publication in the Official Gazette or in two (2) newspapers of general circulation.
+SECTION 8.
+Effectivity Clause. - This Act shall take effect fifteen (15) days after its publication in at least two (2) newspapers of general circulation.